|Main Page||Future World||World Showcase|

 The theater seats are quite honestly are the most comfortable ride vehicle seats in any attraction.
 They are very similar to slightly reclined lawn chairs, with a mesh seat and back, and are perfect for this attraction.
 They are also somewhat wider and larger than ride seating in most amusement park attractions.
 Safety is provided by a simple lap belt restraint, leaving you with a comfortable, free feeling as the ride begins.

 At the starts, your ride vehicle is lifted swiftly and smoothly forward and up, with each row stacking vertically above the other, right in front of a massive theater screen.
-You then begin to "fly" through stunning scenes filmed over the California landscape.
-You are swept over snow capped ridges, desert canyons, rocky seashores, and gorgeous beaches.
-The whole experience culminates with a swooping run up Main Street USA to Sleeping Beauty Castle at Disneyland, ending among the evening fireworks display.
+You then begin to "fly" through stunning scenes filmed over landmarks all across the world.
+You are swept over Fiji, the Egyptian pyramids, the Eiffel Tower, Monument Valley and more.
+The whole experience culminates with an evening fireworks display over Epcot's Spaceship Earth.

 The overall ride experience of Soarin' is certainly not to be missed.
-However, there were a few negatives worthy of noting...At times, the picture quality of the film appears to be a bit on the grainy side, and some of the cuts between scenery footage were a bit abrupt.
-During the ride, you are treated to the feeling of wind blowing in your face...it would be nice if the wind would be varied a bit, like occasionally "gusting" or lessening a bit as you bank through a turn.
-Lastly, on the negative front, guests who use wheelchairs and cannot transfer to a ride vehicle seat will not be able to experience this attraction, as there is no way to accommodate a wheelchair on the ride vehicles.
+However, it is worth noting...Guests who use wheelchairs and cannot transfer to a ride vehicle seat will not be able to experience this attraction, as there is no way to accommodate a wheelchair on the ride vehicles.
 Disabled access to the attraction, however, is good, with wide, gently sloping ramps throughout the queue area, and ample room to maneuver a wheelchair inside the ride theater.
 You just have to be able to get into the theater seats once you're inside.

-There is very little not to like about Soarin' at Epcot, and a lot of reasons to make sure that this is one ride you don't want to miss on your next trip to the World.
+There is very little not to like about Soarin' Around the World at Epcot, and a lot of reasons to make sure that this is one ride you don't want to miss on your next trip to the World.

 Soarin' is infamous for its lengthy standby wait times.
 (DIS Tip: Make a FastPass+ reservation for this attraction.
 Standby lines get very long very quickly.)
 Disney uses interactive technology to make the wait in the standby line enjoyable.
 There are large overhead screens with interactive 'video games'.
 Similar to the Nintendo Wii, the players' physical movements dictate the direction of the game.
 One game has guests directing a bird through a forest.
 You'll hear "lean left, lean right" as everyone tries to help.
 At times the group becomes so engrossed that they don't realize the line has moved.